Mealybugs on Chinese Evergreen — White Colonies in the Growing Crown

 Symptoms

-- black sooty mold on honeydew deposits
+- black sooty mold developing over honeydew deposits after roughly a week

 Causes